-Phase 1: Perform the upgrade of the VMware® vCenter Server™ along with VMware® vCenter™ Update Manager™.
-Prior to starting this phase, you should make note of any other VMware solutions associated with your environment, such as vCD (VMware vCloud® Director™) and SRM (VMware® vCenter™ Site Recovery Manager™), and use the VMware Product Interoperability Matrix to determine which versions of these solutions are compatible with vCenter Server 6.0.
+Phase 1: Perform the upgrade of the VMware vCenter Server along with VMware vCenter Update Manager.
+Before starting this phase, make note of any other VMware solutions associated with your environment, such as VMware vCloud Director (vCD) and VMware vCenter Site Recovery Manager (SRM), and use the VMware Product Interoperability Matrix to determine which versions of these solutions are compatible with vCenter Server 6.0.
 In-place upgrades to vCenter 6.0 are supported from vCenter versions 5.0 and above.
 Alternatively, you can choose to do a clean installation of vCenter 6.0.

-Virtual machines need to be powered off in order to be upgraded, so you should plan appropriate outage windows for this step.
+Virtual machines need to be powered off to be upgraded, so you should plan appropriate outage windows for this step.
 You can perform an orchestrated upgrade of virtual machines with vSphere Update Manager, which allows you to upgrade VMware Tools and virtual hardware at the same time.

 Phase 4: The final step is to upgrade your datastores to VMware vSphere VMFS version 5.
 This can be done with live virtual machines running on the datastores and do not require any virtual machine downtime. vSphere 6.0 fully supports datastores with VMFS version 3, so the datastore upgrade may be scheduled at a time that’s convenient for you.